What would you say are the winning funds in Spanish Equities?

 It is followed by other funds such as Bankoa Bolsa or Magallanes Iberian Equity, which despite also achieving double-digit returns, are below 20%.

-Among the funds that are well below the performance table, the vast majority of funds with three or more Morningstar stars stand out, but despite the rebound in appetite for assets, they have not been favored (for the moment) by their security selection, as in some cases they are funds that invest more in small- or mid-cap securities.
+Among the funds that are well below the performance table, the vast majority of funds with three or more Morningstar stars stand out, but that despite the rebound in appetite for assets, have not been favored (for now) by their stock selection, as in some cases they are funds that invest more in small or mid-cap stocks.